samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 ## Limitations

-- Currently targeting Electron v11.
-For minimum support, Electron v9 is required.
+### electron-chrome-extensions
+- Uses features which will land in Electron v11 stable.
+Minimum support requires Electron v9.
-- Only one session can be supported currently.
+- Currently only one session can be supported.
+- Chrome's Manifest V3 extensions are not yet supported.

+### electron
 - Usage of Electron's `webRequest` API will prevent `chrome.webRequest` listeners from being called.
-- Chrome's Manifest V3 extensions are not yet supported.

 ## License